2020-26 | June 2021

 The Credit Line Channel

 Aggregate bank lending to firms expands following a number of adverse macroeconomic shocks, such as the outbreak of COVID-19 or a monetary policy tightening.
 Using loan-level supervisory data, we show that these dynamics are driven by draws on credit lines by large firms.
-Banks that experience larger drawdowns during the COVID-19 crisis restrict term lending more—an externality onto smaller firms.
+Banks that experience larger drawdowns during the COVID-19 crisis restrict term lending more—crowding out credit of smaller firms.
 Using a structural model, we show that credit lines are necessary to reproduce the flow of credit toward less constrained firms after adverse shocks.
 While credit lines increase total credit growth, their redistributive effects exacerbate the fall in investment.

 Download PDF (pdf, 3.86 mb)